jasonandsteve/lcc-Interview/README.md

 # AI-4-Interview
-We collect the common knowledges and codes for AI interviews.
+We collect the common knowledges and codes for AI interviews and for interviews.
 This repo includes the hot Leetcodes and high frequent AI codes and questions in interviews

 --------------------------------------------------------------------------